New Grad/Computer Scientist

 November 10th, 2001

-— Ghostbusters II, 1989Back when I was 14 in 2016, I completed my first coding project, which was an alarm clock.
+— Harry Potter and the Philosopher's Stone, 2001Back when I was 14 in 2016, I completed my first coding project, which was an alarm clock.
 Although it does not amount to much when compared to my ability now, I am proud of what I was able to accomplish with so little experience.

 The clock was made with an Arduino Uno, along with a compatible LCD, potentiometer, and buzzer/piezo.